10 Surprisingly useful things ChatGPT can do for students

 Cook with random leftovers

-Fix your writing (and still sound like you)
+Fix your writing and still sound like you

-Idea machine for projects
+Generate ideas for projects

 Translate “grown-up” language